Hirsch-Engstrom/aisc-shapes/README.md

 # aisc-shapes
-python script to create aisc library of shapes place the csv and python file in the same folder.
+Python script to create aisc library of shapes.
+Place the csv and python file in the same folder.
 Execute the python file to build the library.